intel/dffml/docs/installation.rst

 There's an online IDE based on Theia (similar to VS Code) called GitPod that gives you a setup development environment to get started working with/on DFFML right away.
-However, it comes with the master branch installed, you'll need to run the above commands to get the lastest released version.
+However, it comes with the main branch installed, you'll need to run the above commands to get the lastest released version.

 .. image:: https://gitpod.io/button/open-in-gitpod.svg